Microchip-MPLAB-Harmony/wireless_system_pic32mzw1_wfi32e01/system/mqtt/docs/configuration.md

-To use the device certificates stored in [ATECC608A-TNGTLS](https://www.microchip.com/wwwproducts/en/ATECC608A-TNGTLS), enable the "Trust&Go client certificate" option under the net configurations.
+To use the device certificates stored in [ATECC608A-TNGTLS](https://www.microchip.com/wwwproducts/en/ATECC608A-TNGTLS), enable the "Trust&Go client certificate" option under the net service configurations.
+Make sure that you enable TLS in the MQTT configuration to use the client certificate during the TLS handshake.

 ![](./images/TNGTLS_ClientCert.png)